 As a Nordic person and a Norse nerd watching this show, I had a slew of corrections and questions pop up in my head while watching, and definitely afterward as well.
-And while the show isn’t always the most historically accurate, it is very entertaining and it does inspire you to find out more about Viking Age history.
+And while the show isn’t always the most historically accurate, it is very entertaining and it does inspire you to find out more about the Viking Age and history in general.

 So I thought I’d share the most interesting answers I found from scouring through Norse sagas and historical research papers, for all the Viking-curious out there!